Digital sovereignty - a trend in Europe, sparked by Microsoft.

 - American employees of the court risk arrest when traveling to the U.S.

-Due to the blocking of Khan’s Microsoft email account, the court is facing severe hurdles in its day-to-day work.
+Due to the blocking of Khan’s Microsoft email account, the court is facing severe issues in its day-to-day work.

 Microsoft blocked email account based on U.S. sanction